UnifiedID2/uid2-docs-preview/preview/docs/guides/operator-guide-aws-marketplace.md

 2. Click **Create Load Balancer**.
 3. On the Load balancer types page, in the **Application Load Balancer** section, click **Create**.
 4. Enter the UID2 **Load balancer name**.
 Depending on whether or not you need to access UID2 APIs from public internet, choose the **Internet-facing** or **Internal** scheme.
-5. Select the **VPC** for your targets and at least two subnets used in your CloudFormation stack.
+5. Select the **VPC** you used while creating the CloudFormation stack, and at least two subnets.
 6. Under **Security groups**, click **Create new security group** and do the following:
     1. Enter `UID2SGALB` as its **Security group name**, as well as a relevant **Description**.
     2. Under **Inbound rules**, click **Add rule**, then select the **HTTPS** Type and an appropriate **Source** according to your requirements.